bjmorgan/py-sc-fermi/docs/source/migrating_to_v3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``DefectSystemFactory`` accepts ``formation_energy_correction_fns``, a mapping
-from a ``DefectChargeState`` to an arbitrary function of temperature.
-The
+from a charge state to an arbitrary function of temperature.
+Each key
+identifies the charge state either as a ``(species_name, charge_state_name)``
+pair or as the ``DefectChargeState`` object itself.
+The function is evaluated
-function is evaluated at each snapshot and the result is added to that charge
+at each snapshot and the result is added to that charge state's formation
-state's formation energy.
-This is the natural place for corrections whose
+energy.
+This is the natural place for corrections whose magnitude varies with
-magnitude varies with temperature — for example, vibrational free-energy
+temperature — for example, vibrational free-energy corrections from phonon
-corrections from phonon calculations:
+calculations:

 .. code-block:: python

-    # Keep a reference to the charge state so it can be used as a key below.
-    # Matching is by object identity, so this must be the same object passed
-    # into DefectSpecies.
-    v_o_2plus = DefectChargeState(charge=2, energy=1.2, degeneracy=1, name="V_O_2+")

     v_O = DefectSpecies(
         name="V_O",
         nsites=1,
         charge_states=[
             DefectChargeState(charge=0, energy=0.0, degeneracy=1, name="V_O_0"),
-            v_o_2plus,
+            DefectChargeState(charge=2, energy=1.2, degeneracy=1, name="V_O_2+"),
         ],
     )